 8 Rounds for time:

-Nothing fancy about this one.
-There are several different strategies for carrying the kettlebell, some of which are creative, none of which make this workout any easier.
-The 200 meter runs are much more difficult with the weight.
-Don’t come out too hot because you will want to be able to finish this one strong.
+This workout is straightforward.
+There are various strategies for carrying the kettlebell, but none of them make this workout any easier.
+The 200 meter runs are significantly more challenging with the weight.
+Pace yourself to finish strong.

 3.)
 Run 5k